Misskey: Functionality

 Posts on Misskey are called "notes".
 Notes are limited to a maximum of 3,000 characters (a limit which can be customized by instances), and can be accompanied by any file, including polls, images, videos, and audio.
 Notes can be reposted, either by themselves or with another "quote" note.

-In addition to these visibility ranges, you can add the "Local only" attribute to restrict viewing to users on the same server.
-This is in addition to the visibility ranges listed above, but cannot be added to direct posts.

-There is also a CW (Content Warning) function that prevents the contents of the note from being viewed without the viewer's action, which can be used to prevent spoilerso or inappropriate content.

 Misskey comes with multiple timelines to sort through the notes that an instance has available, and are displayed in reverse chronological order.
 The Home timeline shows notes from users that you follow, the Local timeline shows all notes from the instance in use, the Social timeline shows both the Home and Local timeline, and the Global timeline shows every public note that the instance knows about.

 Notes have customizable privacy settings to control what users can see a note, similar to Mastodon's post visibility ranges.
 Public notes show up on all timelines, while Home notes only show on a user's Home timeline.
 Notes can also be set to be available only for followers.
 Direct messages using notes can be sent to users.

+Third-party clients

+Third-party clients that support Misskey include Milktea for Android and MissCat for iOS.

+Misskey does not officially provide an app for iOS or Android, and recommends users to add their instance's included progressive web app to their mobile devices.

+Forks

+Misskey's open source nature has led to the development of a number of forks: